Congratulations!

 19. <category><![CDATA[Gravitational Force]]></category>

-20. <link>https://www.universator.com/GravitationalForce/force-of-gravity-on-earth</link>
+20. <link>https://www.universator.com/GravitationalForce/uses-of-gravitational-force</link>

-21. <guid isPermaLink="true">https://www.universator.com/GravitationalForce/force-of-gravity-on-earth</guid>
+21. <guid isPermaLink="true">https://www.universator.com/GravitationalForce/uses-of-gravitational-force</guid>

 23. </item>